 What Kind of PhD in Health Administration Jobs Can I Find in Illinois?

 The courses you take, the type of practical experience you get, and your previous work experience all influence your future career opportunities.
-The average salary for a medical services manager in this state is $96,800 per year (O*Net, 2016).
-By the year 2022, job openings are expected to increase 13% (O*Net, 2016).
-The average salary for an Illinois clinical research coordinator is $115,600 per year, with job openings expected to increase 5% through 2022 (O*Net, 2016).
+The average salary for a medical services manager in this state is $124,940 per year.
+Job openings are expected to increase by 6% between 2018 and 2028.
+The average salary for an Illinois clinical research coordinator was $127,150 annually in 2019.

 You may seek employment at a huge variety of facilities, from medical centers and clinical research centers to legislative agencies.
 Some of the largest research and medical facilities in Illinois include Illinois Department of Public Health, Illinois Medical District, Dupage Medical Group, and the Health & Medicine Policy Research Group.